122A.63 Grants to prepare Indian teachers.

 (6) a program providing educational enrichment services to American Indian students in grades kindergarten through 12.

 If a person has an outstanding loan obtained through this program, the duty to make payments of principal and interest may be deferred during any time period the person is enrolled at least one-half time in an advanced degree program in a field that leads to employment by a school district.
-To defer loan obligations, the person shall provide written notification to the commissioner of education and the recipients of the joint grant that originally authorized the loan.
-Upon approval by the commissioner and the joint grant recipients, payments shall be deferred.
+To defer loan obligations, the person shall provide written notification to the state board of education and the recipients of the joint grant that originally authorized the loan.
+Upon approval by the state board and the joint grant recipients, payments shall be deferred.

 Official Publication of the State of Minnesota